awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cost_Category/1_configure_lab_environment.md

  ![Section1 StackOptions](/Cost/200_Cost_Category/Images/section1/configureStackOptionsTeamAlpha.png)

 6. Scroll down to the bottom of the **Review Alpha-Team-Resources** page and acknowledge the IAM resources creation by selecting the check box.
-After reviewing click on **Submit** to run the stack.
+After reviewing, click on **Submit** to run the stack.
 It may take 15 minutes to complete the baseline deployment.
  ![Section1 IAM](/Cost/200_Cost_Category/Images/section1/acknowledgeResourcesTeamAlpha.png)